ShiJbey/minerva/docs/agent-behavior-systems.md

 - `last_chosen_behavior: str` - The name of the last behavior chosen by the agent regardless of if they were successful at performing it.

+## Family System

+Families re the core unit of power in Minerva.
+All characters belong to a family and each family strives to survive for as long as possible.
+The family system is inspired by Game of Thrones, House of the Dragon, Naruto, Castlevania, the Japanese Uji clan system, Crusader Kings, and the WorldBox clan system.